ehildt/docpose/README.md

 - Generate a sample **.docpose-sample.yml** `docpose -i`
 - Edit the **.docpose-sample.yml** and if necessary rename it aka .docpose.yml
 - Generate the **compose.yml** with `docpose -c .docpose.yml (the renamed sample file)`
+- This will output the filename to whatever was specified in outputs
+- Use it with your favorite tool like docker compose `docpose -c .docpose.yml && docker compose up`

 ### The Config YML Explained